Saudi Aramco shares up sharply on market debut | DW | 11.12.2019

 This meant that Aramco effectively sold 1.725% of its shares instead of the initial 1.5%.

-"This IPO will enhance the company's governance and increase its transparency standards," Aromco Chairman Yasir al-Rumayyan said on Wednesday.
+"This IPO will enhance the company's governance and increase its transparency standards," Aramco Chairman Yasir al-Rumayyan said on Wednesday.

 aw,hg/stb (AFP, Reuters, AP)